aayomide/rushhour_hack/README.md

 ### 2. `datasets/` – Synthetic CSV Datasets
 Houses all generated CSV datasets used for exploration, modeling, and analysis:
-- `dim_farmer.csv`: contains demographic profiles of 3,000 young farmers.
+- `dim_farmer.csv`: contains demographic profiles of 3,000 young farmers
-- `dim_farm.csv`: contains farm size, location, irrigation type, and market access.
+- `dim_farm.csv`: contains farm size, location, irrigation type, and market access
-- `dim_financial_history.csv`: contains banking status, past loan records, and credit behavior.
+- `dim_financial_history.csv`: contains banking status, past loan records, and credit behavior

 ### 3. `web app/` – Streamlit Web Application
-houses the scripts used to develop the simple interface for interacting with the model and data.
+houses the scripts used to develop the simple interface for interacting with the model and data

 ---

 ## 🔍 Problem Statement
 Youth agripreneurs in Nigeria often lack the credit history and documentation that traditional financiers require, limiting their access to affordable capital.
-Our solution uses **alternative data points** (demographics, farm details, digital literacy, and financial behavior) to model **creditworthiness** and **reduce financing risk**.
+Our solution uses **alternative data points** (demographics, farm details, digital literacy, and financial behavior) to model **creditworthiness** and **reduce financing risk**

 ## 🔧 Process & Architecture